nodatime/nodatime/www/unstable/userguide/trivia.md

 - 2011-12-31T00:00:01+14
 - 2011-12-31T00:00:02+14

-As an act, it makes a certain amount of sense: Samoa does a lot of trade with Australia and New Zealand, and I can imagine it was a pain being a day behind them most of the time.
+As an act, it made a certain amount of sense: Samoa does a lot of trade with Australia and New Zealand, and I can imagine it was a pain being a day behind them most of the time.
 Additionally, this means that hotels in Samoa can offer the experience of being "the first to experience the New Year" for tourists who are particularly keen on that sort of thing.